 For 30 years Rostro de Cristo has operated our program where we were founded in Duran & Guayaquil, Ecuador.
-The COVID-19 pandemic and resulting need to temporarily halt our volunteer and retreat program in Ecuador has provided an opportunity to adapt and adjust.
-For Rostro de Cristo it is our commitment to serving others and being with those on the margins that gives our program its mission and purpose.
-And, today we recognize that the need has never been greater, not just in Ecuador but also here in the US.
+The COVID-19 pandemic and resulting need to temporarily halt our volunteer and retreat program in Ecuador has created a new opportunity to build solidarity and serve.
+For Rostro de Cristo it is our commitment to living interculturally, serving others and being with those on the margins that gives our program its mission and purpose.
+We recognize that the need has never been greater, not just in Ecuador but also here in the US.

 This opportunity to establish a new volunteer community with the Romero Center, is a moment to stretch, grow and learn as we enter into new relationships of accompaniment that is fitting to the times we are living in.
 Our own national reality demands that we seek to more deeply identify and learn from communities that have experienced historical exclusion and marginalization as a reflection of our commitment to becoming a more just, equitable and inclusive organization.